-Are you looking to form a limited liability company (LLC) in the state of California, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a California LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in California, but you’re not sure how the process works?
+There are several important steps to create a compliant California LLC that can do business in the state.

-The California LLC is one of the most popular business structures in state.
-It’s a more casual and flexible type of business than a corporation, but includes personal asset protection that’s lacking from sole proprietorships and general partnerships.
+The California LLC is one of the most popular business structures in the state.
+It’s a more casual and flexible type of business than a corporation but includes the personal asset protection that’s lacking in sole proprietorships and general partnerships.

 LLCs in California have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.